pyro-ppl/pyro/docs/source/contrib.outbreak.rst

 Epidemiological Models
 ======================
-.. automodule:: pyro.contrib.outbreak
+.. automodule:: pyro.contrib.epidemiology

 .. warning:: Code in ``pyro.contrib.forecast`` is under development.
     This code makes no guarantee about maintaining backwards compatibility.

-``pyro.contrib.outbreak`` is a framework for experimenting with a restricted class of stochastic discrete-time discrete-count compartmental models.
+``pyro.contrib.epidemiology`` is a framework for experimenting with a restricted class of stochastic discrete-time discrete-count compartmental models.
 This framework implements **inference** via Hamiltonian Monte Carlo, **prediction** of latent variables, and **forecasting** future trajectories.